The Performing Arts at Southwell provides students with a range of high quality learning experiences in the disciplines of Dance, Drama and Music.

 For the past few years Southwell has entered a team into the popular national Performing Arts event â€œ J Rock/Stage Challengeâ€.
 Students have thoroughly enjoyed these experiences and won many awards over the years.
 Participating in J Rock allows students to develop new dance/performance skills whilst also building their self esteem and increasing their confidence.
 The children involved co construct a performance piece in conjunction with a professional choreographer.
-Recent performances have been put together by the amazingly talented Sonja McGirr-Garrett.
+Recent performances have been put together by an amazingly talented team.
 Year 5 -8 children are eligible to audition for this team.

 In Year 8, Southwell students have the opportunity to play competitive Theatresports.
 A training squad is selected in Term 1 to take part in training workshops during Terms 2 and 3.
 In Term 4 a team is selected to participate in inter school fixtures and the regional Intermediate Competition.

 Mrs Angela Walker – Dean of Performing Arts

 Mrs Jodi Albery – Music & Performing Arts Teacher